The Co-operative Group: Convenience retail

-Grocery wholesale & franchising
+Business to Business (B2B)

+Wholesale

 Nisa is a wholesaler and symbol group which was acquired in 2018 and supplies thousands of independent stores directly or through other symbol groups such as Costcutter Supermarkets Group.
 Unlike some of its competitors, Nisa does not own or operate its own store estate.

+Federal services

-The Co-op also acts as a wholesaler for stores owned by other consumers' co-operatives and is the manager for the Cooperative federation, Co-operative Federal Trading Services.
+The Co-op acts as a wholesaler for stores owned by other consumers' co-operatives and is the manager for the Cooperative federation, Co-operative Federal Trading Services.

+Franchising

 Co-op Franchise was established in 2019 and offers a franchised Co-op convenience store model.
-Franchise partners must share the Co-op's values and principles and meet other criteria, such as a minimum £250,000 in investment capital.
-Around 30 franchised Co-op convenience stores are planned by the end of 2021.
-The Group are also trialing a new coffee shop brand '& coffee' inside 10 grocery stores, before deciding whether to roll the format out further.
-Other Co-operative Group businesses are not currently available as franchise opportunities.
-Costcutter founder, Colin Graves, was the first chair of the Co-op's new 'Wholesale and Franchising Advisory Board'.
+Franchise partners must share the Co-op's values and principles and meet other criteria.
+Costcutter founder, Colin Graves, was the first chair of the Co-op's 'Wholesale and Franchising Advisory Board'.
+Around 100 franchised Co-op convenience stores are planned by the end of 2026.

+Life services

 Funerals and pre-paid funeral plans

-Co-op Funeralcare is the UK's largest Funeral Director, with over 1,000 funeral homes, most of which now operate using the Co-op Funeralcare brand.
-In 2018 revenue for the funeral and life planning business was £317M (2017, £320M).
+Co-op Funeralcare is the UK's largest Funeral Director, with over 800 funeral homes in England, Scotland and Wales, most of which now operate using the Co-op Funeralcare brand.
+Revenue for the division was £271m in 2022.

-Insurance services

-Co-op Insurance Services is a business which sells insurance products to Co-op members.
-In 2018, Co-op Insurance Services entered the travel insurance market with a new product underwritten by Mapfre.
-In February 2019, the Group also returned to the life insurance market through a new partnership with Royal London, who underwrite new Co-op branded life insurance policies.
-The Co-op also provide business insurance through a partnership with Miles Smith and distribute Co-op branded motor and home insurance products for Markerstudy.

-Legal services
+Legal advice

-The Legal Services Act 2007, which came into force October 2011, enabled new forms of legal practice.
-This means that firms could be set up to include both lawyers and non-lawyers.
-Non-legal businesses likewise were permitted to offer legal services along with their other areas of activity.
-The Co-Operative was the first retailer to express an interest in offering legal services, though the practice has given rise to the term "Tesco Law".

-Today the Co-op Legal Services is a legal services provider registered in England and Wales.
+Co-op Legal Services (CLS) is a legal services provider registered in England and Wales.
 Services cover family law and divorce, writing wills, probate, conveyancing, personal injury and employment law.
 The group announced the formation of this division, based in Bristol, in April 2006.
-Scottish legal services are provided through a partnership with McClure Solicitors.
-In 2018, the Co-op acquired Simplify Probate, the UK's second largest provider of probate services.
+The business also provides Scottish and Northern Irish legal services through partnerships with Brodies LLP and Wilson Nesbitt and does not operate outside the UK, including the Isle of Man.
+In 2018, CLS acquired Simplify Probate, the UK's second largest provider of probate services.
+CLS has targeted £100m in annual turnover by 2027, up from £39m in 2021.

+Insurance

+Co-op Insurance Services is a business which sells a range of insurance products to Co-op members and customers.
+In 2018, Co-op Insurance entered the travel insurance market with a new product underwritten by Mapfre.
+Co-op also offer life insurance and critical illness cover through a partnership with Legal & General.
+The Co-op sell business insurance through a partnership with Miles Smith and distribute Co-op branded motor and home insurance products for Markerstudy.
+In 2022, the Co-op Insurance division contributed £24m in annual revenue to the Co-op Group.